millibora/Millibora/README.md

 ## Project Status

-Study With AI Guru is actively being developed and improved.
+TROP 8 AI  is actively being developed and improved.

 Current areas of focus include: